odigos-io/odigos/README.md

 ## Contributing

 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for information about how to get involved.
 We welcome issues, questions, and pull requests.
-You are welcome to join our active [Slack Community](https://join.slack.com/t/odigos/shared_invite/zt-1d7egaz29-Rwv2T8kyzc3mWP8qKobz~A).
+Feel free to join our active [Slack Community](https://join.slack.com/t/odigos/shared_invite/zt-1d7egaz29-Rwv2T8kyzc3mWP8qKobz~A).

 ## All Thanks To Our Contributors